-If the School Board determines that the student is ineligible to return to regular school attendance or to attend during the expulsion an alternative education program or an adult education program in the school division, the written notice shall also advise the parent/guardian of such student that the student may petition the School Board for readmission to be effective one (1) calendar year from the date of expulsion, and of the conditions, if any, under which readmission may be granted.
+If the School Board determines that the student is ineligible to return to regular school attendance or to attend during the expulsion an alternative education program or an adult education program in the school division, the written notice shall also advise the parent/guardian of such student that the student may petition the School Board for readmission to be effective one calendar year from the date of expulsion, and of the conditions, if any, under which readmission may be granted.

-The School Board shall establish, by regulation, Regulation JGD-R/JGE-R establishes a process and schedule pursuant to which such students may apply and reapply for readmission to school.
-Such schedule shall be is designed to ensure that any initial petition for readmission will be reviewed by the School Board or the division Superintendent, and, if granted, would enable the student to resume school attendance one (1) calendar year from the date of the expulsion.
+The School Board shall establish, by regulation, a schedule pursuant to which such students may apply and reapply for readmission to school.
+Such schedule shall be designed to ensure that any initial petition for readmission will be reviewed by the School Board or the division Superintendent, and, if granted, would enable the student to resume school attendance one calendar year from the date of the expulsion.
 If the division Superintendent denies such petition, the student may petition the School Board for review of such denial.